Welcome to our review of the best canvas tent currently on the market!

 The Swag comes with the same high standards you can expect from other Kodiak canvas tents.
 These tents also come with aluminum poles which is an added bonus to the durability and stability the tent gives you.

-Aluminum poles are usually reserved for lightweight tents and top-end family models due to their high-cost.
-But if you are investing in a canvas tent to last, the fact this model comes with stronger poles is an added feature to like about this tent.
+Aluminum tent poles are usually reserved for lightweight tents and top-end family tents due to their high-cost.
+But if you are investing in a canvas tent to last, the fact this tent comes with stronger poles is an added feature to like about this tent.

-Although the Swag is strong and durable, it is only a three-season tent and should not be taken out winter camping like some of the other models.
+Although the Swag is strong and durable, it is only a three-season tent and should not be taken out winter camping like some of the other tents.

 Whilst this tent might be big enough for one person to sleep in, there would be nowhere to store any gear or equipment.
 This might not be an issue if you’re camping with your car and you can store your stuff in there, but be aware if you don’t have a car handy there might not be anywhere to keep your gear safe and dry if it does rain.

 This tent is designed like a bedroll so set up and break down are easy – you can even leave the poles attached to the fabric to make things even easier.
 It even comes with an inflatable bed mat.

 The only potentially tricky bit is the middle pole which needs to be set up from inside the tent – rather than outside like the two end poles.

 Breaking down the tent is super simple, just break apart the poles and then everything can roll up together.
 To making storing the tent even easier, there are straps that come with the tent to help make the roll tighter and smaller to fit in the carry bag.

 One-person canvas tents are pretty rare so this Swag from Kodiak is a real find.